 DATA PRIVACY POLICY

-This Data Protection Policy outlines the rules for data processing carried out by Trinspire Informatikai Szolgáltató és Tanácsadó Kft.
-(47-49 Madarász Viktor Street, 1138 Budapest) hereinafter referred to as: Masterfield) as the data controller, and provides information on the rights of the data subjects.
+This Data Protection Policy sets out the rules for data processing carried out by Trinspire Informatikai Szolgáltató és Tanácsadó Kft.
+(47-49 Madarász Viktor Street, 1138 Budapest), hereinafter referred to as: Masterfield, as the data controller, and provides information on the rights of data subjects.

-Masterfield is committed to protecting the personal data of its partners and website visitors and places great importance on respecting the informational self-determination rights of its clients.
+Masterfield is committed to protecting the personal data of its partners, students/participants, and website visitors, and places great importance on respecting the right to informational self-determination of its clients.

-This Data Protection Policy appropriately covers data processing conducted through the Masterfield website (https://masterfield.hu) and all non-online forms of data processing by Masterfield.
+This Data Protection Policy covers data processing carried out via the Masterfield website (https://masterfield.hu) and all offline (non-online) data processing activities performed by Masterfield.

-Masterfield reserves the right to change this Data Protection Policy and will inform data subjects through its websites of any such changes.
+Masterfield reserves the right to amend this Data Protection Policy and will notify data subjects of any changes via its websites.

 DEFINITIONS

-The terms used in this Data Protection Policy are as follows:
+The terms used in this Data Protection Policy have the following meanings:

-- Data subject: Any identified or identifiable natural person based on personal data; a natural person who can be identified, directly or indirectly.
+- Data subject: Any identified or identifiable natural person on the basis of personal data; a natural person who can be identified, directly or indirectly.

-- Personal data: Any data relating to the data subject - in particular the data subject’s name, identification number, and one or more pieces of information specific to their physical, physiological, mental, economic, cultural, or social identity - and any conclusions that can be drawn regarding the data subject from such data.
+- Personal data: Any information relating to the data subject – in particular the data subject’s name, identification number, or one or more factors specific to their physical, physiological, mental, economic, cultural, or social identity – as well as any conclusions that can be drawn about the data subject from such data.

 - Special data: